I wear a weighted vest on my daily walks - here's how it's changed my fitness for the better

 1. Build strength and endurance

-On my first wear, I was surprised about how heavy the vest felt.
-Given I carry my children around all the time and do strength training twice a week, I thought a 6kg vest wouldn't feel that heavy.
+On my first wear, I was surprised by how heavy the vest felt.
+Given I carry my children around all the time and lift weights at home twice a week, I thought a 6kg vest wouldn't feel that heavy.
 I was wrong.
 It felt really uncomfortable when I first put it on, and this was an unnatural feeling for me.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.